Go to 15 Bytes Home

 Become an Underwriter

 15 Bytes is published monthly by Artists of Utah, a 501 (c) 3 non-profit organization located in Salt Lake City Utah.
 The opinions expressed in these articles are those of the contributors and do not necessarily reflect the opinions of 15 Bytes or Artists of Utah.
 Our editions are published monthly on the first Wednesday of the month.
-Our deadline for submissions is the last Wednesday of the preceeding month.
+Our deadline for submissions is the last Wednesday of the preceding month.

 Writers and photographers who contribute material to 15 Bytes are members of the visual arts community who volunteer their time.
-Please contact the editor if you have an idea for an article or feature or if you would like to volunteer your time to the organization.
+Please contact the editor if you have an idea for an article or feature, or if you would like to volunteer your time to the organization.

 Materials may be mailed to: